jcolag/entropy-arbitrage/2020-03-02-bicker-clean.md

 ## Next

 Aaaand...that's all for another week.
-[Bicker](https://github.com/jcolag/Bicker) now works---in a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product---sense) and, while there are *plenty* of little (and big) features I would like to add, as I mentioned last time, there are also other projects I want to tackle.
+[Bicker](https://github.com/jcolag/Bicker) now works---in a {% wiki Minimum_viable_product---sense|minimum viable product|en %} and, while there are *plenty* of little (and big) features I would like to add, as I mentioned last time, there are also other projects I want to tackle.
 Expect Monday posts to be general project updates.

 So, I'll probably keep up with testing, but next Monday, expect some entirely new code with probably much smaller Bicker updates every week or so, mixed into the broader posts.